-You won't be able to directly use your PuTTY's key in Linux's OpenSSH because the keys are of different format.
+You can't directly use your PuTTY's key in Linux's OpenSSH because the keys are of different formats.

 You'll need to first convert PuTTY's key to OpenSSH's key format to be able to use the key.

 You can convert PuTTY Private Key (ppk) file to OpenSSH private key using PuTTY Key Generator (PuTTYGen).

 Steps to convert PuTTY Private Key to OpenSSH private key using PuTTYgen: